Electrogravitational

 special theory of relativity

-particles would pass through any unit area per unit time.
-Thus, there will be
+through any unit area per unit time.
+Thus, there will be no initially selected

-no initially selected direction of motion of these particles.
-In an isotropic
+direction of motion of these particles.
+In an isotropic reference frame, the

-reference frame, the speed of light is the same in all directions.
-In the extended special theory of relativity (ESTR), the contradictory in its essence postulate
+speed of light is the same in all directions.
+In extended special theory of relativity (ESTR), the contradictory in its essence postulate

 about the constancy of the speed of light and its independence from the motion

-of light sources and from the motion of the observer is replaced by a
+of light sources and from the motion of observer is replaced by a physically

-physically more understandable postulate about the existence of an isotropic
+more understandable postulate about the existence of an isotropic reference

 be derived in new axiomatics.
 As a result, the constancy of the speed of light